Opinion | Republicans win House control in huge blow to Biden agenda

-Republicans have snatched control of the U.S. House of Representatives from Democrats, flipping seats in key battleground districts in the midterms elections, NBC News projects.
+Republicans have snatched control of the U.S. House of Representatives from Democrats, flipping seats in key battleground districts in the midterm elections, NBC News projects.

 Pundits and polling ahead of Election Day predicted that a "red wave" was coming for the House, with the GOP needing to flip just five seats to win the majority.
 But it quickly became clear on election night that Republicans would not see the huge returns many had anticipated.
 That the GOP won control by such a thin margin suggests that widespread enthusiasm for former President Donald Trump and his MAGA movement may be declining in some areas of the country.